namnamir/threat-hunting/Cybersecurity-Terms.md

  - **Symmetric encryption**: An algorithm that uses the same key in both the encryption and the decryption processes.
  - **Web Server**: A computer that provides World Wide Web (WWW) services on the Internet.
 It includes the hardware, operating system, Web server software, and Web site content (Web pages).
 If the Web server is used internally and not by the public, it may be known as an “intranet server.”
 NIST SP 800-44 Version 2
  - **Whaling Attack**: Phishing attacks that attempt to trick highly placed officials or private individuals with sizable assets into authorizing large fund wire transfers to previously unknown entities.
+ - **Security Posture**: An organization’s ability to manage its defense of critical assets and data and react to change.
+ - **Information Security (InfoSec)**: A set of processes established to secure information.
+ - **Personally Identifiable Information (PII)**:
+ - **European Union's General Data Protection Regulation (GDPR)**:
+ - **Asset Security**: Involves managing the cybersecurity processes of organizational assets, including the storage, maintenance, retention, and destruction of physical and virtual data.
+ - **Shared Responsibility**: All individuals involved take an active role in lowering risk during the design of a security system.
+ - **Least Privilege**: The concept of granting only the minimal access and authorization required to complete a task.
+ - **Insider Threats**: Staff members or vendors abuse their authorized access to obtain data that may harm an organization.
+ - **Advanced Persistent Threats (APTs)**: A threat actor maintains unauthorized access to a system for an extended period of time.
+ - **Security Framework**: Guideline used for building plans to help mitigate risk and threats to data and privacy, e.g., HIPAA, which requires that medical professionals keep patient information safe.
+ - **Security Control**: Safeguard designed to reduce specific security risks, e.g., HIPAA is requiring that patients use multi-factor authentication (MFA) to access their medical records.
+Controls are used alongside frameworks to reduce the possibility and impact of a security threat, risk, or vulnerability.
+Controls can be *physical*, *technical*, and *administrative* and are typically used to prevent, detect, or correct security issues.
+ - **Cyber Threat Framework (CTF)**: A common language for describing and communicating information about cyber threat activity.
+ - **International Organization for Standardization/International Electrotechnical Commission (ISO/IEC) 27001**: The ISO 27000 family of standards enables organizations of all sectors and sizes to manage the security of assets, such as financial information, intellectual property, employee data, and information entrusted to third parties.
+ - **Incident response**: An organization’s quick attempt to identify an attack, contain the damage, and correct the effects of a security breach.
+ - **Log**: A record of events that occur within an organization’s systems.
+ - **Metrics**: Key technical attributes such as response time, availability, and failure rate, which are used to assess the performance of a software application.
+ - **Operating system (OS)**: The interface between computer hardware and the user.
+ - **Playbook**: A manual that provides details about any operational action.
+ - **Security information and event management (SIEM)**: An application that collects and analyzes log data to monitor critical activities in an organization.
+ - **Security orchestration, automation, and response (SOAR)**: A collection of applications, tools, and workflows that use automation to respond to security events.